MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 Back in the ancient JavaScript civilizations of 2013, brave warrior and huntress tribes of developers used `grunt` to start automating repetitive and menial tasks.

-With the advent of Node JS, there were more and more tools that started appearing in the JavaScript ecosystem.
+With the advent of Node.js, there were more and more tools that started appearing in the JavaScript ecosystem.
 We were able to use the command line to:

 * Minify/Uglify our JS code
 * Use a CSS preprocessor like `Sass` or `Less`.